-- (1) It is the intent of this Section to establish design and development standards for the Downtown Statesboro Development Authority overlay, herein after called the "district."
-The purpose of this Section is to foster and strengthen economic vitality in the district while respecting and enhancing the special character of the existing development in the area. - (2) The district is a compact assembly of storefront buildings, short walkable blocks, mixed uses, pedestrian amenities, and consolidated on- and off-street parking as well as one- and two-household dwellings, multi-household developments, and an assortment of former dwellings turned boutique commercial uses. - (3) The district is especially vulnerable to intrusion from incompatible uses and development practices.
-The district is so important and significant to the city, that it justifies special regulations designed to protect and enhance its character, which is affected by new development.
+- (1) It is hereby declared to be the intent of this Section to establish design and development standards for the Downtown Statesboro Development Authority overlay, herein after called the "district."
+The purpose of this Section is to foster and strengthen economic vitality in the city's district while respecting and enhancing the special character of the existing development in the area. - (2) The district is a compact assembly of storefront buildings, short walkable blocks, mixed uses, pedestrian amenities, and consolidated on- and off-street parking as well as one-household residences, medium density residential developments, and an assortment of residences turned boutique commercial uses. - (3) The district is especially vulnerable to intrusion from incompatible uses and physical development practices.
+The district is so important and significant to the city, that it justifies a special set of regulations designed to protect and enhance its character which is affected by new development.
 The potential to impact existing development is much less in other areas of the community than in the downtown core area, and hence the regulations outside the district area do not merit the same protection. - (4) The purpose of this Section is to establish requirements for building and site design for new developments and for the significant modification of existing developments within the district.
 This Section is intended to protect the existing character of the downtown and encourage orderly development in accordance with the most recently adopted comprehensive plan and the Downtown Statesboro Master Plan.

-- (5) The following principles serve as the foundation for the Section: - (i) Provide efficient use of land and services; - (ii) Provide a mix of land uses which strengthen opportunities for economic vitality and support pedestrian activity as well as housing opportunities; - (iii) Provide community gathering places and pedestrian/visitor amenities; - (iv) Maintain and expand a distinct storefront commercial character associated with the district, specifically two- to four-story tall buildings, rectangular in mass with traditional design features; - (v) Provide transitions to adjacent neighborhoods and commercial areas; - (vi) Maintain and enhance the area's character through design standards; - (vii) Protect the character of existing residential neighborhoods within the district; and - (viii) Promote compatibility between residential and nonresidential adjacent and nearby uses. - B. Boundaries.
-The Downtown Statesboro Development Authority boundaries that were in effect immediately before adoption of this UDC are the boundaries of this district.
-Said boundaries are incorporated and made part of this Zoning Ordinance.
+- (5) The following principles serve as the foundation for the Section: - (i) Efficient use of land and services. - (ii) A mix of land uses which strengthen opportunities for economic vitality and support pedestrian activity as well as housing opportunities. - (iii) Provide for community gathering places and pedestrian/visitor amenities. - (iv) Maintain and expand a distinct storefront character for commercial properties associated with the district, specifically two- to four-story tall buildings, rectangular in mass with traditional design features. - (v) Provide transitions to adjacent neighborhoods and commercial areas. - (vi) Maintain and enhance the area's character through design standards. - (vii) Protect the character of existing residential neighborhoods within the district; and - (viii) Promote compatibility between residential and nonresidential adjacent and nearby uses. - B. Boundaries.
+The boundaries of the district must be approved by the mayor and city council and incorporated into the Official Zoning Map for the City of Statesboro.
+A copy of the Downtown District boundaries is attached hereto and incorporated herein by reference.